 Bob Giuda was born in February, 1952, and raised in the northeastern United States.
-He graduated from Pittsfield (NH) High School in 1970 with high honors, and from the United States Naval Academy in June, 1975 with a Bachelor of Science in Operations Analysis.
-After graduation, he served as a commissioned officer and carrier-based attack pilot in the United States Marine Corps, reaching the rank of Captain and receiving several citations, decorations and awards for his service.
+He graduated from Pittsfield (NH) High School in 1970 with high honors, and from the United States Naval Academy in June 1975 with a Bachelor of Science in Operations Analysis.
+After graduation, he served as a commissioned officer and carrier-based attack pilot in the United States Marine Corps, reaching the rank of Captain and receiving numerous citations, decorations and awards for his service.

-Bob loves the outdoors, and enjoys hunting, fishing and gardening.
+Bob’s wife Christine served our nation as a Navy Nurse.
+They’ve been married 37 years and have 3 grown children.
+He enjoys the outdoors, hunting, fishing and gardening.
 He loves sharing the unique beauty of our state with his grandson.
 And as his ongoing history of public service shows, he remains committed to working hard to ensure a sound and healthy future for New Hampshire’s people, businesses and institutions.